5r1kanth/GDPFall24-Group05/README.md

       * **Achievements:** Display earned certificates and badges, plus any other achievements.

 7. **Scalability and Performance:**
-**Load Balancing:** Ensure the platform can handle high traffic volumes.
+    *  **Load Balancing:** Ensure the platform can handle high traffic volumes.
-**Scalable Infrastructure:** Use cloud services to dynamically scale resources as needed.
+    *  **Scalable Infrastructure:** Use cloud services to dynamically scale resources as needed.
+    *  **API Rate Limiting** Apply rate limiting to your API to control the number of requests a user can make in a certain time frame, preventing overload.
+    *  **Horizontal Scaling over Vertical Scaling:** Focus on scaling horizontally (adding more servers) rather than vertically (upgrading the same server) to handle increasing traffic.
+    *  **Microservices Architecture:** Break the application into smaller, independent services that can be scaled individually, enabling each service to scale according to its own demand.

 8. **Video Streaming and Downloadable Content:**
 **High-Quality Streaming**: Support for various resolutions and adaptive bitrate streaming.